It represents all those who lost their lives on active service in all conflicts; from the beginning of the First World War right up to present day.

 It also honours the contribution of civilian services and the uniformed services which contribute to national peace and security and acknowledges innocent civilians who have lost their lives in conflict and acts of terrorism.

 It’s a matter of personal choice whether someone chooses to wear a poppy and how they choose to wear it.
 From paper poppies to pins, bag charms to pet poppies, and now on face masks, the best way to wear a poppy is simply with pride.

 Donate to the Poppy Appeal

-Right now, we are helping those who are isolated from family, facing homelessness, struggling to feed their children, and are in financial crisis.
+Right now we are helping those who are facing homelessness, struggling to feed their children, and are in financial crisis.

 During the First World War previously beautiful countryside was blasted, bombed and fought over, again and again.
 The landscape swiftly turned to fields of mud: bleak and barren where little or nothing could grow.

 But out of this devastation the delicate but resilient bright red Flanders poppies grew and flourished in their thousands.

 Around the remembrance period a variety of poppies are worn.
 The red poppy is worn as a show of support for the Armed Forces communities across the UK, Allied Forces and the Commonwealth.

 Only donations from the sale of our red poppies go directly towards helping the Armed Forces community.